naessenskjell/BirdStream/ReadMe.md

 ### More details on youtube-stream setup

-- The Python script (`main.py`) inside the container monitors the RTSP stream and relays it to YouTube using ffmpeg.
+- The Python script (`simple-processor.py`) monitors the local RTSP stream at `rtsp://localhost:8554/cam` (converted from the SRT stream).
-- If the RTSP stream is unavailable, the script switches to a hold screen (static image or video) served from the webserver.
+- If the RTSP stream is unavailable, the script switches to a hold screen (static image or video).
-- You can customize hold screens by replacing files in the `hold_screens` directory inside `youtube-stream`.
+- You can customize hold screens by replacing files in the `overlays` directory inside `youtube-stream`.
-- Configuration (such as YouTube stream key, RTSP source, and hold screen paths) is set in the `config.yaml` file.
-- The Docker Compose file (`docker-compose.yml`) defines the service and mounts necessary volumes for configuration and hold screens.
+- The Docker Compose file (`docker-compose.yml`) defines the service and mounts necessary volumes.
-- Custom hold screen images and new stream keys can be added dynamically through the webserver (that runs on port 3000).
+- Custom hold screen images and new stream keys can be added dynamically through the webserver (runs on port 3000).
 - Logs and status can be checked with:

 ```sh